jbcodeforce/aws-studies/docs/infra/index.md

  ![4](./images/ASG-1.png)

 * when creating scaling policies, **CloudWatch** alarms are created.
 Ex: "Create an alarm if: CPUUtilization < 36 for 15 data points within 15 minutes".
-* Target tracking scaling: you want average CPU to be under 40%
+* Target tracking scaling: we want average CPU to be under 40%
 * Scheduled action: increase capacity after 5 PM
 * Predictive scaling by looking at historical behavior to build forecast rules
 * ASG tries to balance the number of instances across AZs by default, and then delete based on the age of the launch configuration